 The largest portion of additive manufacturing systems use polymers as the feedstock material, so advancements in polymer additive manufacturing can have a rapid impact on applications due to the large number of systems in the marketplace.
 To date, the primary market for additive manufacturing with polymers has been prototyping.
 There are three fundamental R&D challenges that are limiting use of polymer additive manufacturing for end use products.
 First, the material properties (strength and stiffness) are significantly lower than conventional materials.
 By doubling the specific strength of the polymer feedstock materials through the development of new polymers or adding fillers such as glass and carbon fiber to the material, the material properties can approach those of medium strength aluminum alloys, opening up numerous end use applications.
 Second, the layer-wise deposition lowers the effective strength in the vertical build direction (Z-direction).
 Detailed thermal analysis and several process modifications are being pursued to increase Z-direction strength.
 Finally, all polymer additive systems run open loop.
 If something goes wrong during the build, the system has no knowledge and continues without correcting or stopping the build.
 Efforts are underway to address in-situ feedback and control to ensure part quality and fault detection.

 Recent work has been undertaken to capture opportunities for decreasing the cost and increasing the efficiency through large scale additive manufacturing systems.
-Current AM systems manufacture parts that are smaller than 1 cubic foot in volume with deposition rates of approximately 1 cubic inch/hour.
+Current AM systems manufacture parts in sizes greater than 1 cubic meter with deposition rates of approximately 100 pounds/hour.
 The focus of this new work will be the development of materials, processes and controls that can enable the manufacture of parts that are one to two orders of magnitude greater size than the state of the art at deposition rates that are two orders of magnitude greater than the state of the art.